vlayer-xyz/vlayer/book/src/appendix/architecture/block_proof.md

 ### Recent and historical blocks

 As it was said, it's going to be essential to be able to verify a hash on-chain.
-One way to do this is to run the Solidity `blockhash(uint)` function - which for a given block number returns the corresponding hash.
+The way to do this is to run the Solidity `blockhash(uint)` function - which for a given block number returns the corresponding hash.
 The hash to be verified needs to be compared to the result of the function (the block number is taken from the storage proof).

 However, this method is limited, as it only works for most recent 256 blocks on a given chain.
 That is why, we need to make sure that the latest hash that is going to be verified on-chain is a hash of a recent block.
 If it's not - it needs to be added to the set of hashes.